OpenID for European Digital Identity: An architectural analysis of user-centric identity management: Alternative solutions

 \section{Alternative solutions}

-In this final section, we highlight some of the alternative solutions already mentioned earlier, and propose a number of additional lines of research worth looking in to.
+In this final section, we highlight some of the alternative solutions already mentioned earlier, and propose a number of additional lines of research worth looking into.
 Since immediate legislative changes are improbable, we focus on technological specifications that might overcome some of the issues we raised, and pave the way towards a truly self-sovereign digital authentication framework.

-To achieve this, we argue that every solution should be aimed at a broad interpretation of authentication and identity, as put forward in Section~\ref{sec-char} -- or at least provide sufficient points of extensibility that enable probable evolution paths towards it.
-The core principles of the semantic Web can therefore function as a good starting point: global identifiers -- URIs (and in particular DIDs) {[}\citeproc{ref-w3c:did}{9}{]} -- combined with semantically rich structures like RDF {[}\citeproc{ref-w3c:rdf}{95}{]}, allow for a far-reaching interoperability with existing and future technologies.
+To achieve this, we argue that solutions should be aimed at a broad, explicitly defined interpretation of authentication and identity, as put forward in Section~\ref{sec-char} -- or should at least provide sufficient points of extensibility to enable probable evolution paths towards it.
+The core principles of the semantic Web are a good starting point: global identifiers (i.e., URIs, and in particular DIDs {[}\citeproc{ref-w3c:did}{10}{]}), combined with semantically rich structures like RDF {[}\citeproc{ref-w3c:rdf}{100}{]}, allow for a far-reaching interoperability with existing and future technologies.

-Based on this strong foundation, \textbf{W3C's models} of \emph{verifiable credentials and presentations} {[}\citeproc{ref-w3c:vc}{10}{]} -- also supported by OpenID -- offer the most potential for aligning the wide variety of electronic attestations of attributes.
+Based on this strong foundation, \textbf{W3C's models} of \emph{verifiable credentials and presentations} {[}\citeproc{ref-w3c:vc}{11}{]} -- also supported by OpenID -- offer the most potential for aligning the wide variety of electronic attestations of attributes.
 As we pointed out in Section~\ref{sec-trust}, they are not inherently more expressive or secure than classic OIDC tokens, but they achieve those features in a semantically richer, more interoperable, and extensible manner.
-On the other hand, while W3C VCs \emph{can handle partial identity} -- e.g., role-based, pseudo {[}\citeproc{ref-idlab:pseudo}{96}{]} -- they are still targeted to a subject, and can therefore \emph{cannot express certificates} in the broader sense.
+On the other hand, while W3C VCs \emph{can handle partial identity} (e.g., roles, pseudonyms {[}\citeproc{ref-idlab:pseudo}{101}{]}), they are still targeted to a subject, and can therefore \emph{cannot express certificates} in the broader sense.
 A compatible model for such general `attestation documents' therefore remains a crucial topic for future research.